Milovan1995/Milovan1995/README.md

 # Hello!

 I'm a software developer from Podgorica, Montenegro.
-Currently working as a front-end developer
+Currently working as a front-end developer at Logate d.o.o.

 ## Technologies